Wolfpack-Digital/ios-guidelines/README.md

         - `Main` - main screens of the app.
 Add more levels of subgroupping if needed.
         - `Cells` - cells supposed to be used throughout the app
         - `Views` - custom views that are used throughout the app
+    - `Networking` - helpers for managing API requests.
+Group APIs in separate files
         - `Models` - business layer models
-    - `Networking` - helpers for managing API requests
     - `Resources` - assets, colors, plists, fonts, etc.
     - `Utilities`
         - `Error`